unfor19/nexus-ops/README.md

 <summary>Expand/Collapse</summary>

 For the sake of simplicity, I **won't be using** Docker volumes for [Persistent Data](https://github.com/sonatype/docker-nexus3#user-content-persistent-data).
-The `nexus-data` is generated at the top layer of Nexus's container, so if the container is removed (not stopped) all the data in `nexus-data` is lost, including the Docker images.
+The `nexus-data` is generated at the top layer of Nexus's container, so if the container is removed (not stopped), all the data in `nexus-data` is lost, including the Docker images.

 1. Run Nexus locally
     ```bash